iamontheinet/dash-at-summit-2022/SnowparkForPythonAndStreamlit/README.md

-## This is the same demo that was presented during the [Snowflake Summit Opening Keynote](https://events.snowflake.com/summit/agenda/session/849836).
+## This is the same demo that was presented during the [Snowflake Summit Opening Keynote](https://events.snowflake.com/summit/agenda/session/849836) and adapted for the demo in the keynote at Snowflake Data Cloud World Tour.

 ___